The Human Hurdle: Improve Autonomy, Remove Delay, and Speed Will Follow

 The technology needed to drive such cognitive networks is, in many instances, already being implemented to improve efficiency in specific areas of supply chains.
 While adopting one piece of the solution set is still beneficial – like a manufacturer that automates production with robotic technology but doesn’t use IoT to monitor machine fatigue – it is a mere fraction of what a comprehensive solution set affords both the supply and demand sides of the economy.

 Supply chains are ready to head out into the world on their own, no longer needing to be coddled along the way.
 If human beings can supply them with the autonomy required to evolve, cognitive supply chains offer a host of improvements to contemporary commercial processes.
-To learn even more, check out our white paper.
+To learn more, download the Animal Ventures Asset Chains report.